skrub-data/skrub/doc/guides/table_report/exporting.rst

 Note that calling ``.open()`` will start a standalone process that hosts the report, and a tab will be opened in the default browser.
 It is not possible to save the report from the webpage.
-The function :func:`~skrub.TableReport.write_html` be used for that:
+The function :func:`~skrub.TableReport.write_html` should be used for that:

 .. code-block::